broch/broch.github.io/drafts/linux-install.md

     ((mod4Mask, xK_s), spawn "LC_CTYPE='zh_CN.UTF8' emacs24-x")

 and `fcitx` then works in Emacs too (你看得见吗？).
-Emacs also has its own Chinese input method support which I might look into later.
+Emacs also has its own Chinese input method support but fcitx seems good enough for my needs.

 Conclusions
 ===========